olin/studentgovernment/student_government_constitution.md

 #### Section 1.
 Ratification.

-For this Student Government Constitution to go into effect, it must be accepted as an amendment to the Olin Student Constitution by the Council of Olin Representatives and the Students of the College at a Town Hall Meeting.
+For this Student Government Constitution to go into effect, it must be ratified by a simple majority vote of the Students present at a Town Hall Meeting where a quorum of one half of the Student Body is present.

 #### Section 2.
 Review and Sunset.